bluecoder2003/tuf/README.md

 ## Responsive Design

-- **Desktop View**: Uses flexbox and Tailwind CSS utilities for a clean and organized layout.
+- **Desktop View**: Uses Flexbox and Tailwind CSS utilities for a clean and organized layout.
 - **Mobile View**: Utilizes responsive design classes to ensure usability on smaller screens.
 Specific styles are applied using media queries.

 ## Contributing